Furstenberg entropy realizations for virtually free groups and lamplighter groups: Introduction

 In particular, any finitely generated virtually free group does not have an entropy gap. \end{maintheorem} A virtually free group is a group that has a free group as a finite index subgroup.
 In particular, $SL_2(\Z)$ is virtually free, and so does not have an entropy gap.

-Bowen~\cite{bowen2010random} introduces a new example of stationary spaces based on invariant random subgroups.
+L.\ Bowen~\cite{bowen2010random} introduces a new example of stationary spaces based on invariant random subgroups (see also earlier work by Kaimanovich~\cite{kaimanovich2005amenability}).
 We shall refer to these spaces as {\em Bowen spaces}.
 He uses some insights into their entropy to show that, for free groups with the uniform measure over the generators, any entropy between zero and the Poisson boundary entropy can be realized.
 We also realize entropies using Bowen spaces: to prove Theorem~\ref{thm:main-realization}, we construct Bowen spaces of lamplighter groups, and lift them to Bowen spaces of virtually free groups.
-Using a recent result~\cite{hartman2012abramov} that relates the entropies of the actions of groups and their finite index subgroups, we control the entropies of the lifted spaces, and show that they can be made arbitrarily small.
+Using a recent result of Hartman, Lima and Tamuz~\cite{hartman2012abramov} (see also~\cite{kaimanovich1992discretization}) that relates the entropies of the actions of groups and their finite index subgroups, we control the entropies of the lifted spaces, and show that they can be made arbitrarily small.

-A natural stationary space of lamplighter groups is the limit configuration boundary (see Section~\ref{sec:lamp-config}), which, in some classical lamplighters, has been shown to coincide with the Poisson boundary (see~\cite{erschler2011poisson,kaimanovich2000poisson,karlsson2007poisson}).
-We denote by $h_\lamps(G,\mu)$ its Furstenberg entropy.
+A natural stationary space of lamplighter groups is the limit configuration boundary (see Section~\ref{sec:lamp-config}), which, in some classical lamplighters, has been shown to coincide with the Poisson boundary (for example, this is known for $(\Z/2\Z \wr \Z^d,\mu)$ for $d\geq 5$ and $\mu$ with finite third moment; see~\cite{erschler2011poisson,kaimanovich2000poisson,karlsson2007poisson}).
+We denote by $h_\lamps(G,\mu)$ the Furstenberg entropy of the configuration boundary.
 Our construction of Bowen spaces for lamplighter groups yields the following realization result. \begin{maintheorem} Let $G=L \wr \Gamma$ be a finitely generated discrete lamplighter with base group $\Gamma$ and lamps in $L$.
 Let $\mu$ be a generating measure on $G$ with finite entropy, and such that its projected random walk on $\Gamma$ has a trivial Poisson boundary.
 Then there exists a dense set $H \subseteq [0,h_\lamps(G,\mu)]$ such that for each $h \in H$ there exists an ergodic $(G,\mu)$-stationary space with Furstenberg entropy $h$. \end{maintheorem}

+The property of not having an entropy gap is closed under group extensions in the following sense.
+If $G\xrightarrow{\varphi}Q$ is a surjective group homomorphism, and if $(Q,\varphi_*\mu)$ does not have an entropy gap for some generating measure $\mu$ on $G$, then $(G,\mu)$ does not have an entropy gap.
+Indeed, if $(X,\nu)$ is a $(Q,\varphi_*\mu)$-stationary space, then it is also $(G,\mu)$-stationary for the $G$ action factored through $\varphi$, and furthermore